chipkoziara/omarchy-autumn-dark/README.md

 # Autumn Dark Theme for Omarchy
 A relaxing dark theme for Omarchy.
+Configured with Aether.